 ENTERTAINMENT QUOTIENT: 4/5

-Mayank Chandna (pen name Abhaidev) is a MDI, Gurgaon alumnus who has quit his boring and monotonous investment banking career to try his hands at writing and judging by the quality of this book, I can safely vouch for him as an author to watch out for.
+Mayank Chandna (pen name Abhaidev) is an MDI, Gurgaon alumnus who has quit his boring and monotonous investment banking career to try his hands at writing and judging by the quality of this book, I can safely vouch for him as an author to watch out for.

 In case you still haven’t decided whether you will be joining MBA after all, this book will help you decide what course of action to take – whether to take the plunge or stay ashore by clearing many stigmas and urban myths about the degree.

-Written on the lines of a self-help but not being really so, the book is a pleasant, fast and humorous read and I therefore recommend Maybe This or Maybe That to all readers who are even remotely associated with the world of MBAs.
+Written on the lines of a self-help book but not being really so, Maybe This or Maybe That is a pleasant, fast and humorous read and I recommend it to all readers who are even remotely associated with the world of MBAs.